REConnect: Participatory RE for Social Sustainability: Discussion

-REConnect, a deliberate play on words, re-centers human connection in requirements engineering activities.
-Inspired by projects with tangible societal impact, it emphasizes developing trusting relationships and a sustained engagement with technology end users and stakeholders.
-This stands in contrast to recent automation-driven approaches that, while efficient, risk overlooking the lived experiences and values of the communities where impact is sought.
+REConnect, a deliberate play on words, re-centers human connection in requirements engineering activities for social sustainability.
+Inspired by projects with tangible societal impact, it emphasizes developing trusting relationships and sustained engagement with technology end users and stakeholders.
+This stands in contrast and in response to recent automation-driven approaches that, while efficient, risk overlooking the lived experiences and values of the communities where impact is sought.

+A discussion of such extensive emphasis on human involvement is pertinent and particularly important in an era of rapid advances in AI.
+The projects presented in this paper were conducted without AI assistance in any RE activity; the principles and REActions of REConnect as described here are grounded entirely in human-centered, participatory practice.
+What follows is our reflection on REConnect's distinguishing features relative to related works in participatory design and value-driven RE, as well as how AI might complement, rather than replace, this approach in emerging approaches to social sustainability projects.